How to Upload Alias¶

 - In the file picker, select your prepared

-- the alias source will appear as Upload
+- The alias source appears as Upload.

 Tips